4 Lifechanging benefits of plant-based eating

 A popular documentary called Game Changers, which was narrated by a mixed martial artist and defense instructor, combats the “meat is manly” myth.
 It features world-renown athletes and soldiers who have made the switch or began experimenting with a plant-based diet.

 This includes Patrik Baboumian, a world record holder, powerlifter, and outspoken animal defender; Bryant Jennings, a former boxer; dozens of football players; and other household names.
-Even the iconic Arnold Schwarzenegger touts the benezfits of plant proteins and regularly enjoys vegan meals.
+Even the iconic Arnold Schwarzenegger touts the benefits of plant proteins and regularly enjoys vegan meals.

 The documentary, backed by heavyweights like James Cameron, Arnold Schwarzenegger, Jackie Chan, and Lewis Hamilton, shows once and for all that plant-based living is healthy for body and mind.

-3. Fueling the Fight for our Planet
+3. Fueling the fight for our planet

 The effects of climate change are all around us.
 Human suffering plagues the news, whether it’s fires, hurricanes, flooding, or other natural disasters.